amguecha/php-retriever-samples/README.txt

 ### 0. FILES MANIFEST.

-php-retriever-main (entries with * are files added/edited to base framework)
+php-retriever-main (entries with * are files added/edited to/in base framework)
 |
 ├── configuration.php
 ├── database.php